dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 There were no titles, so I started at the beginning.

-The first reference was to Volume 2 B: <i>Bolt</i>, a 2008 Disney film I had never heard of.
-I skimmed the article for my name.
+I turned to page 300 of Volume 2, the B’s, and searched down the page for my name.
+I found it in the entry for <i>Bolt</i>, a 2008 Disney film I had never heard of.

 “Kenneth Turan of the <i>Los Angeles Times</i> wrote that ‘[Bolt] also has an intriguing plot along the lines of: What if the Truman Show starred a dog?
 It’s a story that’ll touch your heart and remind you just how lucky Bolt and Truman are.’”